bodiddlie/bodiddlie.github.io/_drafts/firebase-auth-with-react-router.md

 }
 {% endhighlight %}

-Under the top todos object is a list of user ids.
-Under each user id is the list of todo items for that user.
+Under the top to-dos object is a list of user ids.
+Under each user id is the list of to-do items for that user.
 In a more complicated application you would want to denormalize this data to reduce load size and simplify queries, but that's outside the scope of this post.
 See the great [YouTube playlist from Firebase](https://www.youtube.com/playlist?list=PLl-K7zZEsYLlP-k-RKFa7RyNPa9_wCH2s)